BeingPuja/NSTUDS/README.md

-# NSTUDS
+# Automation-of-NSTU-Debating-Society
-This project is made for NSTU Debating Society
+This project is done for NSTUDS